jordan-dalby/ark_sa_mod_data_extractor/README.md

 ## How do I get the content-pack-id?

 At present, Beacon hides this unique identifier in the ```.beacondata``` file.
 The best way I have found to retreive it (until it is exposed) is by disecting an exported ```.beacondata``` file.
 To do this, open your mod in the Beacon desktop app, if you don't have an engram added, add a temporary one.
 Select the engram (or any engram), and press Export.
-Save this file somewhere you can find it and then change the extension from ```.beacondata``` to ```.tar.gz```.
-Then, open the ```.tar.gz``` archive with any archive tool, there are two files in there, Manifest.json, and a UUID json file, the name of that UUID file is your content-pack-id.
+Save this file somewhere you can find it and open the ```.beacondata``` file with ideally 7zip, or change the extension to ```.tar.gz``` and open with WinRaR, there are two files in there, Manifest.json, and a UUID json file, the name of that UUID file is your content-pack-id.

 ## Issues